These are the best places to travel this summer

 Best for getting away from it all

-The only way to visit Tangier Island, in the middle of the Chesapeake, is by seasonal ferry from Reedville or Orancock (or Crisfield, Maryland).
-You’ll arrive at a lost-in-time isle, where prim New England–style cottages with white-picket fences dot the flat, marshy landscape, and the one pedestrian road is traveled by foot, bike or golf cart.
+The only way to visit Tangier Island is by seasonal ferry from Reedville or Orancock (or Crisfield, Maryland).
+You’ll arrive at a lost-in-time isle, where prim New England–style cottages with white-picket fences dot the flat, marshy landscape, and the one pedestrian road is traveled by bike, golf cart or on foot.